Solthera/Solthera/README.md

 <p align="start">
   🚀 Full-time student, <br/>
   🎯 Part-time dreamer, <br/>
-  ⚡ Lifetime learner
+  ⚡ Lifetime learner.
 </p>

 ---

 ### 🧠 About Me
-- 🎓 Informatics student at ITENAS
+- 🎓 Informatics student at ITENAS.
-- 💥 Passionate about AI, Blockchain, and Web Dev
+- 💥 Passionate about AI, Blockchain, and Web Dev.
-- 💡 Believer in “learn fast, break things, then fix it cooler”
+- 💡 Believer in “learn fast, break things, then fix it cooler”.

 ---